deivuh/deivuh.github.io/source/_posts/2013-12-15-bypassing-a-nat-slash-firewall-by-reverse-ssh-tunneling.markdown

-Not until last week, my ISP finally decided to change my neighbourhood / home connection from IPoATM to PPPoE, and giving me a direct access to the internet, thus using my router’s NAT configuration.
+Not until last week, my ISP finally decided to change my home's internet connection from IPoATM to PPPoE, and giving me a more direct access to the internet, thus using my router’s NAT configuration.

 ## The Problem ##